We seem to be back in our rainy season.

-A couple days later I noticed heavy rains were coming again and my level of concern began to rise.
-Mainly because young birds tend to pile up in bad weather which can lead to loss.
+A couple days later I noticed heavy rains in the forecast and my level of concern began to rise.
+Mainly because young birds tend to pile up in bad weather which can lead to a heavy loss.

 If they weren’t so young I probably wouldn’t have been as concerned as native quail are very resourceful.